lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ---

----

 ## Functions and Control Flow

 With ownership established, the implementation should remain straightforward to follow at the function level.
 Lily favors descriptive names, one clearly defined responsibility, flat control flow, and direct iteration.

 #### 13.1 Table **cleanup** Is Part of the **lifecycle**

-Lily Studio uses tables extensively for runtime contexts, mappings, configuration, state, caches, collections, ownership records, and shared data structures, which creates table **cleanup** especially important.
+Lily Studio uses tables extensively for runtime contexts, mappings, configuration, state, caches, collections, ownership records, and shared data structures, which makes table **cleanup** especially important.
 A table that is no longer needed should not continue holding references to objects, connections, callbacks, Instances, or other tables after its owner has been destroyed.

 > [!IMPORTANT]
 > **Hard rule:** **If a Lily-owned table is part of runtime state, its contents must be released when that runtime state is destroyed.**

-A table can retain other objects alive even after those objects are no longer visible or useful.
+A table can keep other objects alive even after those objects are no longer visible or useful.
 For that reason, cleaning up a Lily system means more than destroying Instances or disconnecting events; the tables that owned those references must also stop retaining them.

 ---